JetBrains/kotlin-web-site/docs/topics/wasm/wasm-debugging.md

    http://localhost:8080/
    ```

-   >The port number can vary because the 8080 port may be unavailable.
+   > The port number can vary because the 8080 port may be unavailable.
 You can find the actual port number printed
    > in the Gradle build console.
    >
    {type="tip"}

-   You can see a "Click me!" button.
+   You should see a "Click me!" button.
 Click it:

    ![Click me](wasm-composeapp-browser-clickme.png){width=650}